-Page 3 of 3 - “In the world we live in, if the mistake is made the county could be at liability and have that liability associated with it especially if it is known that the addresses are wrong,” said Johnson.
+“In the world we live in, if the mistake is made the county could be at liability and have that liability associated with it especially if it is known that the addresses are wrong,” said Johnson.
 “I’d hate to say it, but I’ve seen it too many times.
 The chances of something happening are slim, but that one in a million occurrence could cost us $10 million.
 That’s the unfortunate thing.”

 Palmer then moved to recommend the allowance of an exception of the proposed physical house address changes as long as the residents display visible numbers on the addresses and sign an affidavit of liability.
 The motion was carried 4-1 with Wheeler opposing.

 • conducted a work session regarding the county’s workman’s compensation report.